stuntrally/stuntrally/Readme.txt

 Editor

 In editor, F1 key shows/hides Options,
-switch to tab [Input/Help] to read what can be edited and how.
+press Ctrl-F1 to read what can be edited and how.
 Tab key switches between Camera/Edit mode.
 There isn't (and won't be) an undo function - hit F5 to reload last track state, and F4 to save it.